Accumulator-Aware Post-Training Quantization for Large Language Models: Experiments

-We observe that, as model size increases, the quality of the accumulator-constrained models approaches that of the unconstrained baselines.
-Under the A2Q scaling hypothesis, this suggests the narrowing accuracy gap is in part because model capacity is growing without tightening the constraints since $T$ is held constant even as $K$ increases.
-In Appendix~\ref{appendix:ablations}, we provide an ablation study targeting a monolithic 16-bit accumulator (\textit{i.e.}, $P_O=16$).
-There, we show the accuracy gap conversely increases as $K$ increases, confirming that fixing $P_I$ improves scaling.
+We focus our scaling analysis on the Pythia model suite, which was specifically designed to facilitate such a study~\citep{biderman2023pythia}.
+From our results in Table~\ref{tbl:scaling}, we observe that, as model size increases, the quality of the $16$-bit constrained models approaches that of the $32$-bit baselines---AXE preserves $99\%$ of the relative perplexity for Pythia-12B for both GPFQ and OPTQ, compared to $74\%$ and $59\%$ for Pythia-70M, respectively.
+We similarly observe that the gap is reduced between the $16$-bit constrained models and their FP16 counterparts as model size increases---when quantizing Pythia-12B, AXE preserves $96\%$ of the FP16 performance for both GPFQ and OPTQ, compared to the respective $54\%$ when quantizing Pythia-70M, an impressive $+42\%$ increase in relative perplexity when scaling from 70M to 12B parameters.
+Under the scaling hypothesis, this suggests the narrowing accuracy gap is in part because model capacity is growing without tightening the constraints since $T$ is held constant even as $K$ increases (Pythia-12B is at most $10\times$ wider than Pythia-70M).
+In Appendix~\ref{appendix:ablations}, we provide an ablation study targeting a monolithic $16$-bit accumulator (\textit{i.e.}, $P_O=16$).
+There, we show the gap conversely increases as $K$ increases, confirming that keeping $P_I$ constant via tiled multi-stage accumulation is critical in LLM scaling.